PratikMunot/LearnKubernetes/KubernetesArchitecture/readme.md

 ### StatefulSet
+> StatefulSet just like Deployment take care of replicating the PODS and scaling them up or down but making sure that database reads and writes are synchronized so that there are no db inconsistencies left
 > Deployment is only used to create stateless apps where as for statefull thing like databases there is another Kubernetes component which is used to create and manage it which is StatefullSet.
-> StatefulSet just like Deployment take care of replicating the PODS and scaling them up or down but making sure that database reads and writes are synchronized so that there are no db inconsistencies left
+> Deploying DB applications via stateful sets can be much difficult and so DBs are often hosted outside the kubernetes cluster and just have the deployment of stateless application running on the cluster.

 ### Labels and Selectors
 > Every POD can have labels added on it and similarly the Service will have selectors added on it.